OscartGiles/Hitting-the-target/ReadME.txt

 Overview:

-This directory contains all the files and data required to reproduce the analysis in "Hitting the Target:...".
+This directory contains all the files and data required to reproduce the analysis in "Hitting the Target: Mathematical attainment in children is related to interceptive timing ability".

 Raw_data: